 I absolutely love Italy and it just might be my favorite country in Europe.
-There are so many rather unknown cities that will take your breath away and that will make you want to return there again and again.
+There are so many rather unknown cities in Italy that will take your breath away and that will make you want to return there again and again.
 I genuinely believe that these hidden gems are the perfect weekend getaways in Italy.
 While exploring them you can find anything from medieval architecture to incredible viewpoints with the added bonus of amazing Italian food.

 Visit one of these seven places and I am sure you will love it!